 Lots of Updates.
 It’s essentially running on your server.
 The updates are going to be constant.
 I am not saying they will happen every day, but they will happen a lot.
 Be prepared to update your core WordPress files, plugins, or themes at least a few times a month.
 You might have to rollback WordPress to a previous state if you run into problems.

 Learning Curve.
 It’s easily accessible, but some prior knowledge does help.
 It’s best if you are sort of fluent in web development and marketing.
 I am not saying you need to be proficient in it, but some knowledge will help.
 Without this knowledge, navigating through WordPress might be a bit more challenging.

 Planning Is Needed.
 Creating a site is all part of the marketing process.
 It all plays a big role in using WordPress.
 This is why you need to get some of these skills under your belt.
 Having a plan will also be a big help with WordPress.
 If you don’t have a plan, then how can you expect to move forward?
 WordPress is all part of moving forward.
 You will need it.

 Site Hacks.
 Sites are prone to hacks.
 Malware can be installed on your WordPress site.
 You can always check your WordPress site for malware.

 Overall, I have been using WordPress for nearly 10 years now.
 I’m very happy with it.
 There is an entire industry created around WordPress.
 Many hosting companies offer WordPress managed hosting.
-Personally, I use Wealthy Affiliates hosting for my managed WordPress hosting.
 What’s your experience with WordPress?
 Are there any pros or cons that you believe should be added to this article?
 Please leave your comments down below.